This Eckerson Group report recommends 10 vital steps to attain success in DataOps.READ MORE

 If your company is hoping to enable self-service analytics, more open source code won’t get you to the finish line because your typical data analyst or business analyst won’t be able to use this code themselves.
 Ease of use is definitely not a criteria in these projects that were built by engineers, for engineers.

 That said, the broader point can’t be ignored.
-If you want to be like Uber, Airbnb or Netfix and do analytics just like them, you should be aware that there is a lot of automation you will need to add on top of your underlying big data fabric if you want to make it work in a production environment.
+If you want to be like Uber, Airbnb or Netflix and implement big data analytics using Spark or Hadoop just like them, you should be aware that there is a lot of automation you will need to add on top of your underlying big data fabric if you want to make it work in a production environment.